bdausses/chef_terraform_example/README.md

 **DISCLAIMER**:  This code is an example only.
 There are most certainly optimizations that can and should be made if you are going to use this to spin up a server for actual usage.

 *Translation*:  YMMV, and do your due dilligence if you are going to use this for anything other than an example.
+## Authentication Note
+This plan assumes that you are using environment variables for your authentication to the AWS API.
+More info available here:  https://www.terraform.io/docs/providers/aws/index.html

 ## Usage
 - Copy terraform.tfvars.example to terraform.tfvars.